Communication, Tension, and Difficult Situations at the Front Desk

 Have you ever walked into work excited to start the day and then within 15 minutes you feel completely defeated?
 Healthcare settings can be some of the most fulfilling yet most challenging places to work.
 Your duties and tasks may be your own, but you often rely on others to do their job for you to effectively do yours, thus the term “team effort”.
 Perhaps you are constantly waiting for orders to be entered so you can schedule an appointment.
 Maybe the appointment times are not long enough, and you encounter an overcrowded waiting room daily.
 Sometimes every call you answer requires a ton of time, which keeps you from helping those who have signed in.
 Patients are upset or not feeling well, and they are taking it out on you.
-These are all common to medical practices, not the best part of healthcare but a part you can’t always avoid.
+These are all common to medical practices, not the best part of your career in healthcare but a part you can’t always avoid.

 How do you handle these stressful times?
 Do you just keep moving, and addressing one issue at a time?
 Do you get upset to the point where you can no longer hide your dissatisfaction in the presence of patients/clients?
 Perhaps you start cutting corners to save time?
 Maybe you just check out mentally and complete your shift in such a robotic manner that nobody dares speak to you?